TAPAS: Fast and Automatic Derivation of Tensor Parallel Strategies for Large Neural Networks: Approach

-As we see earlier, a major challenge faced by auto-parallel systems is the search space explosion problem.
-This exponential increase in candidate space has led to impractical search time to derive a parallel schedule for modern large models~\cite{Zheng2022Alpa:Learning} (\S~\ref{sec:e2e-search}).
-It creates a dilemma: auto-parallel systems aim to accelerate large model training; however if \textit{the derivation step itself} is too slow, it may offset the benefit of using an auto-parallel system.

-How to effectively reduce this large candidate search space?
-To answer this question, we studied common scaling techniques for popular DNN models and summarized our findings in \autoref{tab:shared-subs}.
-We conclude that these techniques can be grouped into two major categories: scaling on the width by increasing the dimension of layers (e.g., adding the number of classes, adding attention heads, increasing the convolutional channels), or scaling on the depth by increasing the number of layers.
-Our key observation is that both techniques start with a \textit{base subgraph}, i.e., a group of layers or operators, and expand from it.
-For instance, large-scale pre-trained language models such as BERT\cite{Devlin2019BERT:Understanding} and T5\cite{Raffel2020ExploringTransformer} consist of tens of transformer layers, and multi-class object classification networks like ResNet-50\cite{He2016DeepRecognition} are made of convolutional layers.
+\textbf{Observation \#1: repeated subgraphs commonly exist in large models.} As we see earlier, a major challenge faced by auto-parallel systems is the search space explosion problem.
+Our key observation is that both scaling by width or depth techniques start with a \textit{base subgraph}, i.e., a group of layers or operators, and expand from it.
+For instance, large-scale pre-trained language models such as BERT~\cite{Devlin2019BERT:Understanding} and T5~\cite{Raffel2020ExploringTransformer} consist of tens of transformer layers, and multi-class object classification networks like ResNet-50~\cite{He2016DeepRecognition} are made of repeated convolutional layers.
+In DeepSeek-v3/R1 model, the basic components are MLP, self-attention, and MoE layers.
+This indicates that we can save much effort by restricting the search on the subgraphs instead of the whole graph, where a lot of search efforts are wasted on identical structures.

-Furthermore, by analyzing expert-engineered parallel schedules (\cite{Narayanan2021EfficientMegatron-LM, Rajbhandari2020Zero:Models, Ren2021ZeRO-offload:Training}), we observe that \textit{parallel schedules are primarily identical for the same type of layers}.
-The underlying reason is that similar layers share a similar amount of computation and memory consumption.
-This has motivated us to explore the possibilities of reusing the parallel schedules discovered for the same layer to save search effort.
+\textbf{Observation \#2: the performance of repeated subgraphs is identical across the model.} Furthermore, by analyzing expert-engineered parallel schedules~\cite{Narayanan2021EfficientMegatron-LM, Rajbhandari2020Zero:Models, Ren2021ZeRO-offload:Training}, we observe that parallel schedules are primarily identical for the same type of layers.
+The underlying reason is the same layers share the same amount of communication, computation, and memory access patterns.
+Therefore, their performance should also be similar.